yacine20005/Spark-Love/README.md

 - **Synchronization**: Your data is saved and synced in real time
 - **Daily Journal**: Share daily texts and photos with your partner

-### 🎬 Film Compatibility
+### 🎬 Movie Compatibility

-- **Film Swipe**: Swipe through movie suggestions.
-When both partners swipe right on a film, it's a match!
+- **Movie Swipe**: Swipe through movie suggestions.
+When both partners swipe right on a movie, it's a match!
 Discover movies you'll both love to watch together.

 ### 📅 Date Compatibility

 - **Date Swipe**: Explore a curated list of date ideas.
-Swipe right on activities you'd enjoy, categorized for easy Browse.
+Swipe right on activities you'd enjoy, categorized for easy browsing.
 Find the perfect date night that appeals to both of you!

 ### 💎 Premium Model